Is your website ADA Compliant for 2022? It should be.

 In the U.S.A. and Florida in particular, countless business websites fail to keep up with WCAG (Web Content Accessibility Guidelines) and the Americans with Disabilities Act (ADA).
-Even in 2019, we see websites and businesses suffer from a lack of focus or attention given to these fundamental government-set guidelines.
+Even in 2020, we see websites and businesses suffer from a lack of focus or attention given to these fundamental government-set guidelines.
 In this confusing world of ours, where federal law collides with technology output, knowing the limits of what you should, or should not be doing, is complicated and extensive work for business owners with an online presence.

 Since the number of new laws regarding ADA, the existing law is vaguely worded and complicated to filter yourself.
 Website compliance has been limited it’s often difficult to identify if your site fits within the lawful limits.